-International Association of Firefighters National Institute on Disability and Rehabilitation Research • Department of Education Washington State Council of Firefighters e reported last year that we have now clarified the histological anatomy of the cones of skin (Fig.1) in normal uninjured skin, burn-injured skin, mature and hypertrophic scars, fetal skin, rat, rabbit, and pig skin and that we hope to use these structures as a window to further our understanding of hypertrophic scarring.
+International Association of Firefighters National Institute on Disability and Rehabilitation Researd • Department of Education e have now clarified the histological anatomy of the cones of skin (Fig.1) in normal uninjured skin, burn-injured skin, mature and hypertrophic scars, fetal skin, rat, rabbit, and pig skin and that we hope to use these structures as a window to further our understanding of hypertrophic scarring.
 We have also reported on our investigation of the female, red Duroc pig and found it to be a promising animal model of hypertrophic scarring (Fig. 2).
 In 2002, we received funding from the National Institute on Disability and Rehabilitation Research, Department of Education (NIDRR) and the Washington State Council of Fire Fighters Burn Foundation (WSCFFBF) to conduct further studies of these with three specific aims, which are summarized below.
 Drs.
-Gibran, Cole and Isik are significantly involved in these activities.
-The Visiting Scientists listed above have also played major roles within these projects.
+Zhu, Gibran and Isik are significantly involved in these activities.